harkaitz/sh-getsrc/README.md

     Usage: getsrc-vault [-n NAME] COMMAND...

-    Download source code and safe to GETSRC_VAULT if defined and if it exists.

-    The command should return a file or directory.
+    Execute command and receive a directory or filename from it's standard output, then if GETSRC_VAULT is set create a tar in that directory.

 gettar